 Our consolidated financial statements are based on the application of U.S. Generally Accepted Accounting Principles (GAAP), which require us to make estimates and assumptions about future events that affect the amounts reported in our consolidated financial statements and the accompanying notes.
 Future events and their effects cannot be determined with certainty.
 Therefore, the determination of estimates requires the exercise of judgment.
 Actual results could differ from those estimates, and any such differences may be material to our consolidated financial statements.
 We believe the estimates set forth below may involve a higher degree of judgment and complexity in their application than our other accounting estimates and represent the critical accounting estimates used in the preparation of our consolidated financial statements.
-We believe the results could be materially different from the amounts recorded.
+We believe our judgments related to these accounting estimates are appropriate.
+However, if different assumptions or conditions were to prevail, the results could be materially different from the amounts recorded.